 Has anyone ever asked you why you should learn Spanish?
 Well, the answer is easy.
 Spanish is the second-most studied language in the world.
-In 2015, the number of people studying Spanish as a second language is more than 21 million.
-Speaking Spanish will help you better your communication skills and reach another level personally and professionally.
-When you travel to other Spanish speaking countries you will be able to communicate and articulate ideas to share with native speakers.
+In 2015, the number of people studying Spanish as a second language was more than 21 million.
+Speaking Spanish will help you improve your communication skills and reach another level personally and professionally.
+When you travel to Spanish-speaking countries, you will be able to communicate and articulate ideas to share with native speakers.

 You could find the love of your life:

 Imagine all the possibilities you will have when you study Spanish abroad.
 Statistics say if you are single and having trouble finding a mate in your local town, state, or country, studying Spanish abroad could significantly increase your options.
-Just picture yourself dancing salsa under the moonlight and you are speaking Spanish with everyone there.
-You never know what can happen.
+Just picture yourself dancing salsa under the moonlight and speaking Spanish with everyone there.
+You never know what could happen.

 Experience the nightlife:

 The Spanish know how to party, and apparently, they exported this tendency with them when they were colonizing the world.
 When you study Spanish abroad, it is the perfect moment to go out and practice the language with locals.
 This is the time to really get down and boogie.
 You'll be introduced to a whole bunch of new celebrations that'll keep you up all night and dancing all day.